 Asheville Pinball Museum

 The Vanderbilts built the Biltmore Estate — a sprawling country estate plus 250-room château — in 1895.
 It’s the largest privately owned home in the United States, and an easy drive from downtown Asheville.
 The Biltmore gardens and grounds overflow with flowers and special events year-round.
+The estate has adapted its experiences and has increased already-major disinfection protocols for 2021 travelers’ safety.

 There are over 40 craft beer breweries in Asheville, and a local (and national) favorite is Fat Tire by New Belgium Brewing.
 At the New Belgium brewery and tasting room, all are welcome to take the free tour; kids just can’t enjoy the free beer samples of course.
 There are, however, outdoor activities for the kids — and in the Liquidation Center, they can play games while you sample a few more brews.
-The brewery also boasts a picture-perfect patio and viewing deck just alongside the French Broad River and its walking paths.
+The brewery also boasts a picture-perfect (and pandemic-friendly) patio and viewing deck just alongside the French Broad River and its walking paths.

 Where to explore